 Brad has been involved with Stormwater Quality Management since 2004 where he learned about permitting, turf establishment, erosion control and detention pond maintenance and has continued to be a student of the industry throughout his career.
 His attention to detail and depth of knowledge about structural control devices, vegetative stabilization and best management practices are a valuable asset to his clients and students.

-His wife is his high school sweetheart, and they have been married for over 20 years and have 3 sons.
+His wife is his high school sweetheart, and they have been married for over 20 years and have three sons.
 Brad has also actively served at his church and has ventured on over a dozen mission trips, from drilling for water in rural villages in Honduras to assisting in hurricane recovery efforts in Puerto Rico.
-Brad was the Director of Hands and Feet Honduras/Puerto Rico, a 501(c)3 organization for over 8 years.
+Brad was the Director of Hands and Feet Honduras/Puerto Rico, a 501(c)3 organization for over eight years.

 AIA Provider Statement:

 HalfMoon Education Inc. is a registered provider of AIA-approved continuing education under Provider Number J885.
 All registered AIA/CES Providers must comply with the AIA Standards for Continuing Education Programs.
 Any questions or concerns about this provider of learning program may be sent to AIA/CES (email@example.com or (800) AIA 3837, Option 3).

 This learning program is registered with AIA/CES for continuing professional education.
 As such, it does not include content that may be deemed or construed to be an approval or endorsement by the AIA of any material of construction or any method or manner of handling, using, distributing, or dealing in any material or product.

 AIA continuing education credit has been reviewed and approved by AIA/CES.
 Learners must complete the entire learning program to receive continuing education credit.
 AIA continuing education Learning Units earned upon completion of this course will be reported to AIA/CES for AIA members.
 Certificates of Completion for both AIA members and non-AIA members are available upon request.